-England's Economic Heartland (EEH) published its' regional transport strategy, Connecting People, Transforming Journeys, in 2020.
-The strategy outlines the framework for enabling green economic growth, in a way that also creates a net zero transport network.
-The strategy further details the importance of working with partners, Local Growth Boards and national initiatives, including the Oxford to Cambridge Arc.
-The four EEH priorities are:
+England's Economic Heartland (EEH) published their Regional transport strategy titled Connecting People, Transforming Journeys22 in 2020.
+The strategy outlines the framework for enabling green economic growth, in a way that also creates a net-zero transport network.
+The strategy further details the importance of working with partners, local Growth Boards and national initiatives, including the Oxford to Cambridge Arc.

+The four priorities of EEH are:

-- Achieving net zero carbon emissions from transport no later than 2050, with an ambition to do so by 2040 - Improving quality of life and wellbeing through a safe and inclusive transport system, which is accessible to all and emphasises sustainable and active travel - Supporting the regional economy by connecting people and businesses to markets and opportunities - Ensuring the Heartland works for the UK by enabling the efficient movement of people and goods through the region and to and from international gateways, in a way which lessens its environmental impact
+- Achieving net zero carbon emissions from transport no later than 2050, with an ambition to reach this by 2040 - Improving quality of life and wellbeing through a safe and inclusive transport system accessible to all, which emphasises sustainable and active travel

+- Supporting the regional economy by connecting people and businesses to markets and opportunities - Ensuring the Heartland works for the UK by enabling the efficient movement of people and goods through the region, and to and from international gateways, in a way that lessens its environmental impact

-These strategic priorities set out how the region can reduce reliance on private car usage by creating better connectivity within communities.
-It also details how the Heartland will work to harness leading expertise in clean, green and smart technologies, allowing the region to have a competitive edge in global markets.
+These strategic priorities set out how the region can reduce reliance on private car usage through creating better connectivity within communities.
+It also details how the EEH will work to harness leading expertise in clean, green and smart technologies, allowing the region to have a competitive edge in global markets.

 Whilst the transport strategy is ambitious, it aims to deliver the EEH vision of supporting sustainable growth and improving the quality of life through a decarbonised transport network.
-This will encourage innovation and create further opportunities for local residents and the local economy, whilst also benefitting the national and international economy.
+This will encourage innovation and create further opportunities for local residents and the local economy, while also benefiting the national and international economy.

-Transport East
+Transport for the South East